- Geographic access to dental care (State Fact Sheets)

 Dentist participation in Medicaid varies by state.
 There are many ways to measure dentist participation in Medicaid, such as by enrollment in the program or by volume of patients.

+Patient age group and dental insurance status also correlates with the types of dental procedures obtained.
 The types of services that children covered by Medicaid received are comparable to the services received by privately insured children.
 Among adults, those with Medicaid benefits had higher shares of more invasive services, such as oral surgery procedures, while privately insured adults had higher shares of preventive services.

 The Health Policy Institute has developed a tool for measuring access to dental care using geo-analytics for each state and the District of Columbia.
 Results report the percentage of publicly insured children living within a 15-minute travel time to at least one Medicaid/CHIP dentist per 2,000 publicly insured children as well as the percentage of overall population living within a 15-minute travel time to at least one dentist per 5,000 population.
 Data are as of 2015.